Don’t feel bad if this list of germy places in your home contains a few surprises for you.

 - Clean the bathtub every time someone takes a bath.
 If it’s only mildly dirty, you can just use soap and water with a microfiber cloth.

 - If someone in your home has been sick or has skin issues, you should follow that with a disinfectant to kill lingering germs.

 - For shower walls and surrounds, use a daily shower spray to combat germs and control mold and mildew.

 8. The Washer and Dryer

-Your washing machine is a bathtub for your dirty clothes and, like a bathtub, it collects dirt, grime, and bacteria.
-If you don’t use hot water to clean your whites, towels, and underwear, you’re also transferring that stuff to your dryer, and it’s probably full of e.
+Your washing machine collects dirt, grime, and bacteria from your clothes, towels, and bedding.
+If you only use cold water to launder, you’re also transferring that stuff to your dryer, so it’s probably full of e.
 Coli, too.

-So, next time you’re cleaning your bathroom, pay attention to the walls around and behind the toilet.
-Don’t forget to wipe down the toilet roll holder, too!
-And follow these tips to keep the stomach flu from spreading.
+And the next time you’re cleaning your bathroom, pay attention to the walls around and behind the toilet.
+Wipe down the toilet roll holder, too.

 10. Your Vacuum Cleaner

-Keep your vacuum cleaner clean and be sure to change the bags or empty the bin often.
-If your model permits it, wash the dust bin, hoses, and attachments every couple of weeks, too.
+- Be sure you wash the dust bin, hoses, and attachments every couple of weeks, too.